-1. Intended Methods
+2. Intended Methods

-The Intended Methods Worksheet is to provide preliminary information on how the project will implement the mandatory and optional criteria and meet the required points for the optional criteria.
-The Excel workbook with the completed Intended Methods form must be sent electronically as part of the Application.
-If additional narrative is required to describe how criterion will be implemented, include this description on the Narratives Intended Method tab in the workbook.
+Submit the EGC Workbook with completed Intended Methods worksheet.
+The Intended Methods worksheet is to provide preliminary information on how the project will implement the mandatory and optional criteria and meet the minimum required points.
+If additional narrative is requested, include this description on the Narratives worksheet.